Phương Oanh: Personal life

 Oanh is married to businessman Nguyen Hoa Binh (Shark Binh).
-The two were dating by August 2022; at the time Binh was married to Dao Lan Huong, although the two had agreed to divorce, which was official by May 2023.
+The two were dating by August 2022; at the time Binh was married to Dao Lan Huong, while the two had agreed to divorce, which was official by May 2023.

-The couple married on June 15, 2023, at the People's Committee of Liem Chinh Ward.
+Oanh and Binh married on June 15, 2023, at the People's Committee of Liem Chinh Ward.
 At the end of July, they held their engagement and wedding ceremonies.
-However, the wedding scheduled for November 11 was postponed because the actress was pregnant with twins and suffered from severe morning sickness during the wedding preparations, so all plans had to be changed.
-After much consideration, Phuong Oanh and Shark Binh felt that they could not prepare for a complete and proper wedding, so they decided to postpone it until their two children were born.
+The wedding scheduled for November 11 was postponed because the actress was pregnant with twins and suffered from morning sickness during the wedding preparations, so all plans had to be changed.
+After consideration, Oanh and Shark Binh felt that they could not prepare for a complete and proper wedding, so they decided to postpone it until their two children were born.
 On May 14, 2024, Oanh gave birth to twins, a boy and a girl, at a hospital in Hanoi.